keyacid/keyacid/README.md

 Keyacid is an offline crypto program inspired by [keybase](https://keybase.io).
 Given that keybase stores its users' private key in its server, it should not be considered secure.
 Thus, I wrote keyacid to make encryption and decryption completely offline.

-More information about keyacid can be found in the [GitBook](https://keyacid.gitbooks.io/keyacid-manual/content/).
+More information about keyacid in Mandarin can be found in the [GitBook](https://keyacid.gitbooks.io/keyacid-manual/content/).

 ## Dependencies